nl253/Notes/Software-Engineering/System-Design/System-Modelling/system-modelling.md

 #### Activity Diagrams

--   UML behavior diagram
+-   UML behaviour diagram
 -   shows flow of control or object flow with emphasis on the sequence and conditions of the flow
 -   The actions coordinated by activity models can be initiated because other actions finish executing, because objects and data become available, or because some events external to the flow occur.

-- Shows sequence and conditions for coordinating lower-level behaviors, rather than which classifiers own those behaviors.
+- Shows sequence and conditions for coordinating lower-level behaviours, rather than which classifiers own those behaviours.
 - Informally activity diagrams are enhanced UML flow charts.

 **Features of activity diagrams**: